TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-10-26-the-bullet-proof-symfony-command-naming.md

 Pretty clear, right?

-*"But wait Tomas!
+*"But wait, Tomas!
 You still need to think about the name.
 Also, you've just made a typo, lol."*

 ```diff
 -       $this->setName('generate-worfklow');
 +       $this->setName('generate-workflow');
 ```

-Well, that happens, when you try to impress your readers.
+Well, that happens when you try to impress your readers.

-How could we avoid such awkward situation?
+How could we avoid such an awkward situation?
 If you contribute Symplify or Migrify, you might already know the answer... or if you get inspiration from **the controller and event classes** above.

 <br>